national food of india

 Nutritional Benefits of Khichdi: A Wholesome, Balanced Meal

 Khichdi, made primarily from rice and lentils, is a nutritious, easy-to-digest dish that offers a variety of health benefits.
-Known for its simplicity and adaptability, it is a well-balanced meal that provides essential nutrients suitable for people of all ages.
+Known for its simplicity and adaptability, it is a well-balanced meal that provides essential nutrients for people of all ages.
 Here’s a breakdown of the nutritional benefits of khichdi:

 1. Rich in Carbohydrates for Energy